- About Us

 A. KIST was the first school in Tokyo and the Kanto region, and the second school in Japan to be fully authorized by the International Baccalaureate to offer the three IB programs: PYP, MYP and DP.
 KIST offers a continuous education from kindergarten to Grade 12.
 School fees are considerably lower than other similar-sized international schools in the region.

 Q. Is KIST an accredited school?

-A. As an IB World School, the programs at KIST are reviewed by IB staff every few years to ensure the continuation of excellence and high standards.
+A. Yes, KIST is accredited by the Council of International Schools (CIS).
+As an IB World School, the programs at KIST are also reviewed by IB staff every few years to ensure the continuation of excellence and high standards.
 In addition, KIST is certificated as an educational corporation by the Tokyo Metropolitan Government.

 Q. How can I contact my child during school hours?

 A. We cannot connect you with your child during class hours except in an emergency.
 Please leave a message at the office and we will pass it on to your child at an appropriate interval during the day.

 Q. Are there any fees or tests to move up from one area of the school to the next?

 A. Yes, an Internal Admissions Review Fee applies when students moves from K3 to Grade 1, Grade 5 to 6, and Grade 10 to 11.
 As part of the re-enrollment process, we will conduct an enrollment review.
 This will involve considerations of a student's general behavior, attitude and compliance with school rules and policies since their first enrollment as well as their demonstrated cognitive ability and whether they will be able to cope with the demands of the next stage of our academic program.
 Factors such as a history of repeated overdue payments as well as the degree of parental support and involvement in school activities may also be considered.
 On some occasions, we may ask families to attend an interview with the relevant Area Principal.
 If there are issues of concern that cannot be resolved, we may recommend that the student enrolls at another school.